mariadb-RobSchwyzer/run-python-script-with-mariadb-connector/README.md

 ## Note on `ENV`
 The included `script.py` is coded to pull data from `ENV`.
 This functionality is not inherent though.
 If you would like your Python script to support this, please review the source code of the included `script.py` and adapt it for your needs.

+## Note on Secrets
+The included `script.py` checks `/run/secrets/mariadb_pass` for a file.
+If one exists at that location, it will use the content of that file for password instead of the `ENV` variable.
+In practice, this can take advantage of [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) or a mounted volume.
+This provides a basic demonstration of how you can more securely pass a password into the container.

 # Connecting to MariaDB
 The container only provides connector infrastructure, it does not provide a running MariaDB server.
 Reference [Connector/Python documentation](https://mariadb.com/docs/appdev/connector-python/#opening-a-connection) to learn how to specify parameters to open a connection to a remote MariaDB server.